Locating & Exposing Utilities

-To expose utilities, Super Products’ Mud Dog Hydro Excavator uses a unique combination of pressurized water and an industrial-strength vacuum to break up soil and immediately evacuate the soil and water, all combined in one self-contained mobile unit.
+To expose utilities, Super Products’ Mud Dog® Hydro Excavators use a unique combination of pressurized water and an industrial-strength vacuum to break up soil and immediately evacuate the soil and water, all combined in one self-contained, mobile unit.
 Water is pressurized and injected into the ground through a handheld wand (much like a conventional pressure washer) to safely break up soil from the underground area.
-The resulting slurry is vacuumed from the excavation through a large debris hose connected to a debris tank, all in the mobile, self-contained unit.
+The resulting slurry of soil and water is vacuumed from the excavation site through a large debris hose connected to a debris tank, all in the mobile, self-contained unit.

-Not only is hydro excavation faster and more accurate, but it also does less damage to the surrounding soil than mechanical excavation (surrounding soil is virtually undisturbed during the process) and thus minimizes site restoration time and expense.
+Hydro excavation is not only faster, more cost-effective, and more accurate, but also less damaging to the surrounding soil than mechanical excavation (surrounding soil is virtually undisturbed during the process) and thus minimizes site restoration time and expenses.

-In instances where utility lines are mismarked or their location is unknown, using traditional excavation methods such as augers or hand digging can cause potential delays, safety hazards, and service interruptions.
-Hydro excavation can quickly and safely expose utility lines without those risks.
-Pipes can then be installed parallel or across existing lines, repairs made to existing lines, or new utility lines installed without safety or service concerns.
+In situations where utility lines are mismarked or not marked at all, leaving their location unknown, traditional excavation methods such as augers or hand digging can damage underground utilities, potentially causing project delays, safety hazards, and service interruptions.
+Hydro excavation can quickly and safely locate and expose utility lines without any of those risks.